 - Repeat, saying “on your mat” or “go to place” (whichever you decide will be your cue), and go with her to the mat and reward her on it.
 Keep going and see if your dog starts to run ahead of you towards the mat.
 When she gets there, give her lots of rewards, then release her off the mat.

 - Build up the distance and practice sending her to her place from farther away.

 Learning how to give paw

-Now that your dog knows some basic commands, it’s time for her to learn one of the easier fun tricks: paw!
+Now that your dog knows some basic cues, it’s time for her to learn one of the easier, fun tricks: paw!

 Here’s how it’s done, according to Semel:

 - Put your dog in a sitting position.

 Here are some additional tips to make every training session a good one:

 Most behavioral issues (or total boredom when it comes to learning new cues) occur due to a lack of physical and mental activity.
 “Walks, running, playing fetch, playdates with other puppies, puzzle toys, etc., are great ways to provide this stimulation,” Semel said.

 Because of this, it’s a good idea to make sure your pup’s been exercised before training with some physical and mental activity.